darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 import from camera
 : This will bring up an import dialog, showing any images on camera that can be selected for import into a film roll.

-: The base folder for storing imported images and the naming pattern of subfolders and individual images can be set in [`preferences > import`](../../../preferences-settings/import.md).
+: The base folder for storing imported images and the naming pattern of subfolders and individual images can be set in [preferences > import](../../../preferences-settings/import.md).

 tethered shoot
 : Tethering is used to integrate darktable with your camera.
 When you take images with your camera, they are automatically imported into darktable, so you can review the result of the shoot.
 You can also setup remote capture jobs, controlling the number of images and time between captures, along with camera settings such as exposure time, aperture etc.